 1. First, by saying it's "too expensive", what is it that makes other people say that it is?
 You can only say that one thing is expensive if you have a comparison.
 Upon reading observations of some finance advisors who believe that VUL is expensive, they are wrongly comparing it like apples to oranges with other pure investment type of products.
 And if they understand what they are doing, then that's dishonesty.
 But there are some who makes a better case in comparing VUL from investing in Mutual Funds/UITF plus getting a term insurance policy separately and proving that the latter is cheaper.
 There might be cases like that.
 Though basic economics knowledge will tell you that maintenance charges of a single product compared to two will always be cheaper.
 And that's the case with VUL versus UITF/MF + Term Insurance nowadays.
 There was a period that it was not.
 However due to continuous researches of financial companies and the high level of competitions, companies offering VUL improved a lot on this part.
 That would be more true if you compare offering of each product within the same company who provides them.
 Don't just take my words for it.
 You can have an advisor/agent make a quote for you on each of these products they offer and let them compare the charges and the projected amount you can earn in a certain period considering all factors (age, face amount, length of years to invest, fund options, etc) are equal.

 2. Some will disagree on the whole life insurance part of VUL and will tell others that it's always better to buy a term insurance.
 Let's take a specific scenario.
 If you are young,buying a 10 yr term life insurance and would be cheaper than the charges you will pay in 10 years for a whole life insurance combined with a VUL.
 But after 10 yrs, if you want to renew your insurance, you have to undergo with another approval and application process.
 There's a big possibility that your health condition will change at that time and there's a bigger risk that you will not be approved because of it.
 And even if you get approved for a renewal, then guess what, your charges will be higher than what you paid for your first term.
 Unlike when you have it integrated with a VUL, you will undergo with just a one time approval process for an insurance coverage that you will have for your entire life until maturity and charges get even lower as you age.
-The fact is, there are even many VUL products now where its insurance charges is cheaper compared to what you would pay for with a separate term insurance policy.
-Actually, there was a time that VUL charges were higher than getting a separate insurance policy + MF/UITF (or what they call BTID meaning Buy Term, Invest the Difference) but it was so long ago and it did not lasted that way since people nowadays are smarter in choosing the right investment product for them.
+The fact is, there are even many VUL products now where its insurance charges are cheaper compared to what you would pay for with a separate term insurance policy.
+There was a time that VUL charges were higher than getting a separate insurance policy + MF/UITF (or what they call BTID meaning Buy Term, Invest the Difference) but it was so long ago and it did not last that way since people nowadays are smarter in choosing the right investment product for them.
 But it seems some people were not able to move on from that period and are stuck with the idea of what the VUL looked like on its initial offering which in turn blinded their opinion about it.

 5. Are agents selling you VUL solely because of the commissions they will get?
 It is possible.
 And it is NOT limited to VUL agents.
 There will always be sales people who will try to manipulate others to buy the things they don't need.
 Therefore, you must not use this reason on not getting a VUL since it is not the product's fault that we have those unethical sales people.
 You must decide what investment product you need based on your knowledge of your own situation, not on what other people think about you or to the others.
 Besides, do you really think those who are selling term insurances, UITFs or MFs are doing it for free?